xenshinu/xenshinu.github.io/_posts/2024-12-12-triton_gather_scatter_FFN.md

         accumulator = leaky_relu(accumulator)

     c = accumulator.to(tl.float32)
+    # no need to write back to the global memory

     # -----------------------------------------------------------
     # Iterate to compute a block of subE
     # We put E block into a `[BLOCK_SIZE_M, BLOCK_SIZE_N]` block